Schizophrenia and Addiction

 Forms of Schizophrenia and Addiction to Watch For

-As diverse as schizophrenia can be, there are five identified subtypes that differ in terms of the range of symptoms experienced with each type.
-According to the Schizophrenia Bulletin, subtypes of schizophrenia include the following:
+As diverse as schizophrenia can be, there are five identified subtypes.
+These differ in symptoms and can include the following:

-The combined effects of schizophrenia and addiction only work to increase the severity of symptoms experienced for both conditions.
+The combined effects of schizophrenia and addiction, when experienced together, can increase the severity of symptoms experienced for both conditions.

 Underlying Links Between Schizophrenia and Addiction

-Underlying links between schizophrenia and addiction stem from the effects these conditions have on the brain’s chemical environment.
-Both conditions create chemical imbalances and both conditions thrive within the brain’s chemically-imbalanced system.
+Schizophrenia and addiction affect the brain’s chemical environment.
+Both conditions create chemical imbalances, and they thrive within the brain’s chemically imbalanced system.

 In the midst of all this, growing imbalances compromise your ability to cope with everyday stress and pressure.
 Increasing stress levels drive alcohol and drug use because of the temporary relief these substances provide.
 In turn, the effects of substance abuse only make schizophrenia’s effects more severe, creating a perpetual cycle of drug abuse and emotional distress.